RommelTJ/SoftwareDesignerMindset/04_BonusMaterial/02_HistoryOfComputingDataVsProcessing.md

 * In the 1960s, IBM came out and we get generic languages like COBOL and FORTRAN.
 * In the 1970s, we get the C programming language.
 * In the 1980s, we get object-oriented programming.
 The Apple II and Commodore 64 came out.
+* Object-oriented programming became popular in the 90s with Java and Python.
+* There's two schools of programming languages
+  * Imperative programming languages: You describe a sequence of operations.
+Object-oriented languages are here.
+  * Declarative programming languages: You describe a solution.
+Functional and logical languages are here.
+  * But now programming languages copy ideas from both schools of thoughts.
+* There's lots of layers of abstractions in the way you program now.